NewyorkMengHer/Anime-Data-Analyzer/README.md

 ![](Project1%20images/logging%20off.PNG)
 ![](Project1%20images/Admin%20account.PNG)
 - If an admin account is logged in.
 An admin menu will pop up for the admin user and has a few more options to choose from.
-An admin can either delete or promote a basic user to admin status (they can demote or delete existing admins)
+- An admin can either delete or promote a basic user to admin status (they can also demote or delete existing admins as well)

 ![](Project1%20images/delete%20account.PNG)
 - In this case.
 We will be deleting the new user created from before